 Ross Dawson is a globally recognized and highly acclaimed keynote speaker and futurist.
 He has delivered many keynotes on the future of retail and is considered one of the most influential thought leaders in this space.

 The world of retailing is being massively disrupted by Internet sales, intense price pressures, and increasingly fickle customers.
 However, the future of retail will not be a battle between in-store and online selling.
 The two spaces will converge, as social media, mobile, and immersive entertainment technologies bring life and engagement into stores, shopping centers, and main streets.
 Rich experience and community will be central in enticing people out of their homes.
 Retail absolutely has an extraordinary future for those willing to create and shape its new era.

 Below are the slides from the retail futurist Ross Dawson’s keynote on Creating the Future of Business at the Mainstreet Australia Conference.
 The title of the presentation is Creating the Future of Business, however; after a more general introduction on the driving forces of business, the presentation focuses on the future of retail shopping precincts.
 The keynote slides are designed to accompany the presentation and are not intended to be useful on their own.
 However, they have been provided for illustrative purposes.

-Here are some of the main points that retail futurist and keynote speaker Ross Dawson made in this compelling keynote.
+Here are some of the main points that retail futurist and keynote speaker Ross Dawson made in this engaging keynote:

-Every keynote speech by retail futurist and keynote speaker Ross Dawson is fully customized to the client and the audience.
-Energize your event with his inspirational presentations that leave audiences stimulated.
+Every keynote speech by retail futurist and keynote speaker Ross Dawson is fully customized to the client and audience.
+Leave your audience feeling energized from a fascinating presentation by Dawson on the future of retail.

-Contact keynote speaker and retail futurist Ross Dawson’s office to discuss the precise keynote topic and title that will best meet your requirements.
+Contact the office of keynote speaker and retail futurist Ross Dawson to discuss the precise keynote topic and title that will best meet your requirements.

 |Keynote speaking topics

-Read more examples of speeches Ross has delivered as a keynote speaker and can adapt to your specific needs.
+Read more examples of presentations that Dawson has delivered as a keynote speaker and can adapt to your specific needs.